adobe/aem-upload/README.md

 ## Proxy Support

-When running in a browser, the library will use whichever proxy settings are detected and applied by the browser.
+The library utilizes the Fetch API, so when running in a browser, proxy settings are detected and applied by the browser.
 In Node.JS, all HTTP requests are sent directly to the target, without going through a proxy.
-Auto detecting a system's proxy settings is not supported in Node.JS, but consumers can use `DirectBinaryUploadOptions.withHttpProxy()` to modify the default behavior in either context.
+Auto detecting a system's proxy settings is not supported in Node.JS, but consumers can use `DirectBinaryUploadOptions.withHttpOptions()` to provde an `agent` value as recommended by `node-fetch`.

 # Features
 * Well tuning to take advantage of nodejs for best uploading performance